xiaji/mUMFPACK_SPARSE/README.md

 ### Dependancies

 To get started, you will need to install [suitesparse](http://faculty.cse.tamu.edu/davis/suitesparse.html).
-You can use [homebrew](http://brew.sh/) to install it in your Mac
+You can use [homebrew](http://brew.sh/) to install it in your Mac.
+You also need to build ST_IO and ST_TO_CC library in your search path.

     brew install suitesparse